gaurav-95/gaurav-95/README.md

-# Hello and welcome to my humble repository 🙋‍♂️
+# Applied Data Scientist In The Making :man_technologist:

 ![](https://komarev.com/ghpvc/?username=gaurav-95&style=for-the-badge)

-Here I put my contributions to the python code space to create something unique out of ideas and the mysterious patterns that god has left for us to explore ... 🕵️‍♂️
+- Here I put my contributions to the python code space to create something unique out of ideas and mysterious patterns that the universe has left for us to explore ... 🕵️‍♂️

-🧘‍♂️ To me, coding and meditation go hand in hand.
-It requires full attention and awareness of all things flowing from the head to the hands.
+- 🧘‍♂️ To me, coding and meditation go hand in hand.
+It requires full attention and awareness of all things.
+A steady flow from the head to the hands.
-We haven't yet, seen below the tip of the 🧊-berg of what the world has to offer us.
-A lot of meditating and coding to be done! 👨‍💻
+We haven't yet, seen below the tip of the 🧊-berg of what this world has to offer to us!

+- For more details about the projects I have worked on for my company, please refer to my resume available on LinkedIn.

 <!-- Actual text -->